Prominent traditional rulers, other dignitaries absent at World Eri festival

 The festival was designed as a unifying force for the Igbo both at home and elsehere.
 It featured religious ceremonies, agricultural trade fairs, dancing and musical entertainment.
 All these served to strengthen the bond of union that kept both Agulu Eri and his dispersed brothers together.

 According to lawyer and historian, Emeka Ozo Umeh, the dynasty of Eri kingdom negates the erroneous assumption that Igbo have no kings.
 “Eri dynasty has lasted for centuries in Igbo land and has produced kings ranging from Eze Anyiamigbo Ezeora I in 1038 to the present Eze A.E.
 Chukwuemeka Eri, Ezeora XXXIV.
-Eze Akajiofo Igbo is the present custodian of the of Ofo Igbo, which empowers him to rule… Any allegiance to Eze Nri in the past by the Igbo nation was done in error and has since been corrected,” he said.
+Eze Akajiofo Igbo is the present custodian of the of Ofo Igbo, which empowers him to rule.